RMIT Equity Travel Grant

 Complete the online application by the close date.
 Multiple applications will not be considered; only your first application will be assessed.

 In order to be considered for this scholarship, you must submit a complete online application.
 Partial applications will not be assessed.

 Ensure that you have your supporting documentation ready to upload in order to complete your application.
 Applications without supporting documentation will not be considered.

-Please refer to the Supporting Documentation – Financial and Educational Disadvantage Guide which outlines acceptable forms of supporting documentation.
+Please refer to the Supporting Documentation – Financial and Educational Disadvantage Guide (PDF, 218kb, 2pgs) which outlines acceptable forms of supporting documentation.

 You will also need:

 - One letter of recommendation, preferably from an academic, dated no more than three months ago to support the statements you have made in your application.
 To assist the academic, provide them with Writing a Scholarship Letter of Recommendation for a Student (PDF 156kb, 1p) for tips and guidance.

 - A copy of your international mobility activity confirmation letter (if applicable)